 Attend court proceedings

 Car accident insurance claims rarely proceed to court litigation.
-Still, if it did, a skilled compensation lawyer will make a huge difference, as they know the litigation process and help ensure you get your deserved outcome.
+Still, if it did, a skilled compensation lawyer knows the litigation process and will advise you on how to get your desired outcome.

 Lump sum payout